 Payment options include: Credit Card via PayPal, Check (for in-person registrations, checks will be due to UNO CPAR within two weeks of registration because of limited seats available), or University of Nebraska Cost Object (for University of Nebraska faculty, staff, and students only).
 IBT payment is not available.

-Note: Registration is non-refundable because you will receive access to presentation materials.
+Note: Registration is non-refundable because you will receive access to the recording and presentation materials.

 Presenters